nocillax/it-NXInventra/docs/PRD2.md

 ## 9. Pagination & Scrolling

 * Default pagination component from Shadcn.
-* For Items tab only → optional infinite scroll using React Query’s `fetchNextPage()`.
+* For Items tab only → optional infinite scroll using SWR's `useSWRInfinite`.
 * Others use simple page-based mock pagination.

 ---